-‘Finding balance’ seems to be a pretty elusive quest but experts suggest that the answer isn’t in taking hour-long baths infused with lavender oil or embarking on a whole new fitness journey.
+‘Finding balance’ seems to be a pretty elusive quest in our modern world, but experts suggest that the answer isn’t in taking hour-long baths infused with lavender oil or embarking on a whole new fitness journey.
 Many experts say that the key to being more Zen lies in small bite-sized hacks that help us find a little more breathing space throughout our day.

 “Right now, after all we’ve been through, it’s the small wins that makes you take back the balance,” says life coach and author Susie Pearl.
 “Step by step in the right direction is what is needed, and being kind to yourself.
 This is about the best way to find your balance in your new routines.”